PaulMaximov/general-dichromat-simulation/README.md

 # Python utilities to simulate color perception of generalized dichromats
 ## A generalized dichromat is defined by the confusion line in the LMS color space.
 The confusion line direction is defined by a hue angle in degrees.
-0° corresponds to a real protanope, 120° -- to a real deuteranope, 240° - to a real tritanope, but you can use arbitraty angles to simulate unreal dicromats.
+A hue angle of 0° corresponds to a real protanope, 120° -- to a real deuteranope, 240° - to a real tritanope, but you can use any arbitrary angles to simulate unreal dicromats.
 ### The example below illustrates the use of functions defined in the file dichromat_simulation_twoplanes.py.
 One of the two fixed planes are used as a dichromat color surface.
 The plane is selected to maximize the angle between the confusion line and the plane.

 ####